Tsukihimates/Tsukihime-Translation/tools/patcher/README.md

 If you need to rebuild your allui.mrg again, because new stuff has been translated / changed, you need to delete the .dds files that you want updated from the **.user_interface_dds** folder (or just delete the whole folder, but this will make the script to redo all the conversions again).

+If you only changed the texts in sysmes_strings, you don't need to delete anything - it will rewrite it automatically.

 All of these steps are the same for patching allpac.mrg too.